 Often the manufacturer’s warranty is enough.
 Consumer Reports states that according to their data, products seldom break within the extended warranty window.
 If products are going to break down it’ll usually happen at the beginning and not 3 years into the product’s life.
 In the past, I got sucked into buying them myself, and I had yet to use one.
 Here are some simple reasons you should avoid them:

-- What you buy devalues over time.
+What you buy devalues over time.
 Products like electronics begin to lose their value almost as soon as you pick them off the shelf.
-Today’s newest smart phone, won’t even be worth the cost to fix it a couple years from now.
-Besides you’ll want a new one, by the time yours breaks anyways.
+Today’s newest smartphone, won’t even be worth the cost to fix it a couple of years from now.
+Besides, you’ll want a new one, by the time yours breaks anyways.
 So instead, try putting the money aside and use it to buy a new or newer used one, when something happens to yours.

-- Warranties don’t cover much.
+Warranties don’t cover much.
 If you actually read all the fine print, there’s a lot of exclusions.
 Search your store’s warranty policies and reviews of them, to see how worthwhile they are.
-Some of things they don’t cover include: improper use (really?) improper packaging and shipping, and a host of others crazy exclusions you can find here.
-And in most cases you have to go in with your original receipt.
+Some of the things they don’t cover include improper use (really?) improper packaging and shipping, and a host of others crazy exclusions you can find here.
+And in most cases, you have to go in with your original receipt.
 Right, so where did you put that 3-year old receipt?
 And when or if you do find it, is the ink still there and legible?

 Now that’s not to say that there aren’t times when those warranties are worth it, I just can’t think of any.
 But if you’re looking for peace-of-mind, it may be worth it to you, just always make sure you read into the details before buying.
 Some good retailers will also allow you to add the extended warranty up to 30 days after your product purchase.
 And besides, most products are already warranted with a 14-30 day warranty anyways – it’s called a return policy.